-Cash and Patient Receivables - The carrying amount reported in the balance sheet for cash and cash equivalents approximates its fair value.
+Cash and Patient Receivables - The carrying amount reported in the statement of net position for cash and cash equivalents and patient receivables approximates its fair value.

-Estimated Third-Party Payor Settlements - The carrying amount reported in the balance sheet for estimated third-party payor settlements approximates its fair values.
+Estimated Third-Party Payor Settlements - The carrying amount reported in the statement of net position for estimated third-party payor settlements approximates its fair values.

-Accounts Payable and Accrued Expenses - The carrying amount reported in the balance sheet for accounts payable and accrued expenses approximates its fair value.
+Accounts Payable and Accrued Expenses - The carrying amount reported in the statement of net position for accounts payable and accrued expenses approximates its fair value.